Pacific Palisades, Los Angeles: Fire service

 Los Angeles Fire Department Stations 23 and 69 serve the area.
 Station 23 is located on Sunset Boulevard at the bottom of Los Liones Drive and Station 69 is located on Sunset Boulevard and Carey Street.

 Law enforcement and security

 Pacific Palisades is served by the West Los Angeles Division of the Los Angeles Police Department.
 One police car is generally assigned to the neighborhood.
-Palisades Patrol, a private security company, is contracted by the city and supplements the police presence and provides security for the Palisades.
 Many residents also rely on private security companies such as ADT, or ACS security.

 Politics

 Pacific Palisades is a heavily Democratic area, and Democrats tend to win the majority of the vote in each election.

-2020 election results

-According to a representative from the Los Angeles County Clerk, the results of the 2020 general election in the Pacific Palisades are as follows:

-The final vote tally for the Presidential election Pacific Palisades was 12,219 votes cast for the winner Joe Biden and 3,861 votes cast for then-incumbent Donald Trump, a more than 8,000 vote margin in Biden's favor.

-The final vote tally for the District Attorney election in Pacific Palisades was 5,795 cast for then-incumbent Jackie Lacey and 6,878 votes cast for challenger George Gascon.